MayoCalc / Blog / Finance

 How Much Car Can I Afford?
 A Practical Guide

 The average new car in the United States costs over $48,000, and the average monthly car payment has crossed $730.
-For many people, their car payment is the second largest monthly expense after housing.
-Buying more car than you can afford is one of the fastest ways to derail your finances.
+For a lot of people, that car payment is the second-biggest bill after housing.
+And unlike a house, the thing you're making payments on loses value every month you own it.

 Calculate Your Car Payment